ivan-meer/TestBotnet/README.md

 # Centralized BOTNET
-Diploma project created only for testing and education purposes.
+only for testing and education purposes.
 # Functionality:
 * Basic Persistence
 * DDoS Attack (HTTP Flood)